alvinlau/geoecho/README.md

 # Swagger Code Client

-The generated code client is in the `/client` folder
+The generated code client is in the `/client` folder.
+The main file to start from is `geoecho_client.go`.

 # Development